Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 MA "This is a big <i>jodido! ¡Mierda!</i>"<br>
 W "Yeah, the feather-folk had got their feelings twisted.
 Good thing we got out of there quick."<br>
 MA "You got the big drunks!
 Way too much!"<br>
 W "I doubt anything would have made the difference.
 I drank like the rest of us.
-Probably shouldn't have gave the alcohol."<br>
+Probably shouldn't have gave them alcohol."<br>
 G "Look, let's stick to the point.
 We're stuck behind the mountain.
 That's just a fact."<br>
 G "We got to get out somehow."<br>
 MA "Maybe Walker can <i>orinado</i> a path through mountain for us!"<br>